 6. Jorvik Viking Centre

 The Jorvik Viking Centre takes you through an archeological adventure in York.
-Between 1976-1981, archeologists uncovered the homes, yards, and workshops of the Viking city of Jorvik, now York.
-After passing through a room with a glass floor revealing what the archeologists originally discovered, your whole family is able to get on a slow moving ride to encounter 10th century York and its inhabitants.
+Between 1976 to 1981, archeologists uncovered the homes, yards, and workshops of the Viking city of Jorvik, now York.
+After passing through a room with a glass floor revealing what the archeologists originally discovered, your whole family is able to get on a slow-moving ride to encounter 10th-century York and its inhabitants.